RikiyaT/Nugget-Level-Evaluation/README.md

 # Nugget-Level-Evaluation

-The repository for the ACM SIGIR-AP 2023 Paper, *Open Domain Dialogue Quality Evaluation: Deriving Nugget-level Scores from Turn-level Scores*
+Repository for the ACM SIGIR-AP 2023 Paper, *Open Domain Dialogue Quality Evaluation: Deriving Nugget-level Scores from Turn-level Scores*

 A link to paper available from here: [link]